jupyterhub/zero-to-jupyterhub-k8s/doc/source/tools.rst

 - a deployment object
 - a service object
-- a persistent volume object a deployment.
+- a persistent volume object for a deployment.
 - collections of the above components

 They can be installed into a namespace, which causes kubernetes to